-Making seasonally inspired body care products and herbal medicines is one of my all-time favourite kitchen witching practices.
-I spend much of my free time gathering and growing herbs during from spring through till autumn, so that my medicine cabinet is stocked for winter time, and while the snowy weather in Pemberton during the winter months means I can no longer go wildcrafting there are still fresh ingredients to be found in the grocery stores, which I put to good use.
+Making seasonally inspired body care products and herbal medicines is one of my favourite things to do, a practice that brings me so much joy and nourishment.
+I spend much of my free time gathering and growing herbs from spring through till autumn so that my medicine cabinet is stocked for the wintertime, and while the snowy weather in Pemberton during the winter months means I can no longer go wildcrafting there are still fresh ingredients to be found in the grocery stores, which I put to good use.

 Sage & Grapefruit Salt Scrub

 I love this salt scrub for increasing circulation and reducing excess kapha dosha during the spring season.
 It smells amazing and makes your skin super soft too.